Pantone Color of the Year 2026: Trends & POD Product Ideas

 The Color Palette: What to Pair with Cloud Dancer

-Each palette helps Cloud Dancer stand out instead of disappearing into "another white product."
-That distinction matters: across our seller catalogs, plain-white SKUs without a thoughtful accent color are some of the slowest movers, while Cloud Dancer paired with one strong supporting shade behaves like a designed product, not a blank one.
+Each palette helps Cloud Dancer stand out instead of disappearing into “another white product.”
+Across our seller catalogs, plain-white SKUs without a thoughtful accent are some of the slowest movers, while Cloud Dancer paired with one strong supporting shade behaves like a designed product.
+Use calm tones for home decor, bright accents for tech accessories, and contrast palettes for apparel - your supporting color is doing more work than Cloud Dancer itself.

 Why the 2026 Color of the Year is a Game-Changer for Print-on-Demand